atomisthq/docs/docs/reference-docs/rug-kinds.md

 ### `merge`

         |Merge the given template to the given output path.
-        |The template parameter is the name of the template within the backing Rug archive,
-        |under /.atomist/templates
-        |Path is the merged path within the output project.
+        |

 **Parameters**

-arg0 : class java.lang.String : No Description
+template : class java.lang.String : The name of the template within the backing Rug archive, under /.atomist / templates

-arg1 : class java.lang.String : No Description
+path : class java.lang.String : The path that will be the merged path within the output project.

-arg2 : interface com.atomist.rug.runtime.FunctionInvocationContext : No Description
+ic : interface com.atomist.rug.runtime.FunctionInvocationContext : The project identifier to use

 ### `mergeTemplates`